DiegoBonilla39/ih_datamadpt0223_project_m1/README.md

 - Output ➡️ Directions Map
     - Filename: map
     - Format: .html
-    - Location: Opens in browser and saves in folder "outputs"
+    - Location: Opens in browser and saves in the "project" folder

 ## 🔜 Roadmap